Adavi654/outty-adventure-matching-app/Sprint_2/Passed_Tests/README.md

-Evidence of passed BDD and unit tests for Sprint 2
+Evidence of a new set of 10 passed unit tests and 1 passed BDD test for Sprint 2